 The NCTE Definition of 21st Century Literacies.
 Updated February 2013Adopted by the NCTE Executive Committee, February 15, 2008 Literacy has always been a collection of cultural and communicative practices shared among members of particular groups.

 As society and technology change, so does literacy.
 Because technology has increased the intensity and complexity of literate environments, the 21st century demands that a literate person possess a wide range of abilities and competencies, many literacies.
 These literacies are multiple, dynamic, and malleable.
 Collaborative Strategies for Teaching Reading Comprehension.

 Judi Moreillon The Web Supplements that support the lesson plans provided in Collaborative Strategies for Teaching Reading Comprehension are arranged here by chapter number.

 Chapter 1.
+Collaborative Teaching in the Age of Accountability Chapter 2.
 School Librarians and the Common Core Standards: Resources.
 Impact: How-to Chapters.
 It is important to take advantage of the flexibility of the Internet to provide educators with resources that were not available at the time of the book's publication or that were not included in the book.